 Associate Fellowship (AFHEA), United Kingdom, Advance HE, ? - present

-Liu C, Roughley M, Wilkinson C, Greenway E. Digital facial depiction of a young male from the Anglo Saxon Period, West Stow.
-Publisher Url
+Liu C, Wilkinson C, Greenway E, Roughley M. 2022.
+Digital facial depiction of a young male from the Anglo Saxon Period known as 'Beornwine' on display at West Stow Anglo-Saxon Village Publisher Url

 Liverpool John Moores University's Vice-Chancellor's Award for Excellence- Impact Story (2022) - Presented to Professor Caroline Wilkinson and the Face Lab team., Liverpool John Moores University.
 2022